LillySchramm/KittyBlock/README.md

 - **Preconfigured**: KittyBlock is preconfigured to use the [KittyScan Blocklist](https://github.com/LillySchramm/KittyScanBlocklist) by default, which is a blocklist, gathered by the KittyScan Project, of known scanners and bots.
 You can add your own blocklist or use the default one.
 - **Wide Compatibility**: KittyBlock is compatible with all Minecraft Spigot/Paper versions from `1.12.0` to `1.21.4`.

+> WARNING: KittyBlock is not a security plugin and should not be used as a replacement for a firewall or other security measures.
+It is only meant to reduce the potential amount of data known server scanners can gather.
+It does not protect your server from attacks or other malicious activity.
+Use a whitelist, use online-mode, do backups.
+All blocklists will have missing entries and false positives.

 ### Installation / Setup

 #### Spigot/Paper